jrdalino/flowersareforever/README.md

 - The objective of this workshop is to learn to solve the Pricing Algorithm problem using the Strategy Design Pattern.

 ## Overview
 - During Checkout of products, one of the operations that needs to be performed is the calculation of the total price of the shopping cart.
-Various discounts or marked up prices can be applied to certain products.
-For example, one month
 - Various discounts or marked up prices can be applied to certain products.
 - For example, one month before the Mother’s Day, the prices of any Flowers will be jacked up by a certain amount.
+- You will incorporate the Strategy pattern for switching between different computing algorithms for ‘calculateTotal‘ operation of the checkout method of the ShoppingCart class.

-## Workshop 1:
+## Workshop 1
 - During different seasons, the company may decide to vary the pricing schemes for its products.
 - For example, a month before Mother’s Day, the prices of Flowers are marked-up.
 - Different policies may be applied at different times of the year.
 - Flexibility is required, so that different pricing schemes can be selected by the application easily without making many modifications to the existing code.

-## Solution:
+## Solution
 - Strategy Pattern offers a solution so that switching between the different pricing schemes is simplified.
 - Furthermore, the computation of the price itself is encapsulated in a separate class, so that changes in pricing scheme can be easily made.

-## To do:
+## To do
 - Improve two classes called MothersDayStrategy and ValentinesDayStrategy that implement (inherits from) the PricingStrategy interface (abstract class).
 - calculateTotal (..) method in the MothersDayStrategy class returns the total price of all the items.
 - If the item is a Flower, it marks up the price by 15%.